aussieW/knock-knock-jokes-skill/README.md

 This skill gives mycroft the ability to tell a knock knock joke

 ## Description
+The user requests Mycroft to tell a knock knock joke and then interacts with Mycroft in the delivery of the joke.

 Here is a sample interaction

 User: "Hey Mycroft, tell me a knock knock"